uwcart/mapstudy/doc/API.md

 		-"reexpress"-: { -"logging"- -"techniques"- }

 Reexpress interaction.
-Allows the user to change the visual technique in which the `dataLayer` is expressed.
+For each visible data layer, allows the user to change the visual technique in which the `dataLayer` is expressed.

 #### map.interactions.reexpress.techniques

 			-"techniques"-: []

-An array of `technique` objects, with the same parameters of the `dataLayer`'s `technique` object.
+An array of `technique` objects, with the same parameters of a `dataLayer`'s `technique` object.
 Must have at least one value to enable reexpression.
 It is not necessary to include the `dataLayer`'s `technique` object.

 #### map.interactions.resymbolize